 2. to promote, protect and provide for public health, peace, morals, education and general welfare of the Little River Band and its members[.]”
 Article IV, Section 7(a).

 Article II.
-Adoption; Amendment; Repeal; Severability
+Adoption; Amendment; Repeal; Severability.

 2.01.
 Adoption.
-This ordinance is adopted by resolution # 05-1214-687.
+This Ordinance is adopted by resolution # 05-1214-687 and amended by:

 a.
-Resolution # 06-0412-243 - Emergency amendments to affect exemptions for cultural activities.
+Resolution # 06-0412-243, emergency amendments to affect exemptions for cultural activities.

 b.
-Resolution # 06-0628-449 - Permanent amendments to affect exemptions for cultural activities.
+Resolution # 06-0628-449, permanent amendments to affect exemptions for cultural activities.

 c.
-Resolution # 06-0830-612 - Emergency amendments regarding non-profit organization exemption.
+Resolution # 06-0830-612, emergency amendments regarding non-profit organization exemption.

 d.
-Resolution # 06-1018-724 - permanent adoption of emergency amendments regarding non-profit organization exemption.
+Resolution # 06-1018-724, permanent adoption of emergency amendments regarding non-profit organization exemption.

 e.
-Resolution #09-0715-195 - adoption of amendments defining “gross receipts” and “complimentary”; amending the “Use of Revenues” Sections; allowing exemptions for certain “qualified fundraising events;” changing the filing period for Little River Casino Resort to monthly; and imposing penalties for allowing unlicensed sellers to operate on Tribal and trust land.
+Resolution #09-0715-195, adoption of amendments defining “gross receipts” and “complimentary”; amending the “use of revenues” sections; allowing exemptions for certain “qualified fundraising events;” changing the filing period for Little River Casino Resort to monthly; and imposing penalties for allowing unlicensed sellers to operate on Tribal and trust land.

 f.
-Resolution #10-0310-77 - emergency adoption of amendments to exempt retailers subject to Michigan sales tax from also having to pay the Tribal tax.
+Resolution #10-0310-77, emergency adoption of amendments to exempt retailers subject to Michigan sales tax from also having to pay the Tribal tax.

 g.
-Resolution #11-0706-250 – permanent adoption of amendments to exempt retailers subject to Michigan sales tax from also having to pay the Tribal tax.
+Resolution #11-0706-250, permanent adoption of amendments to exempt retailers subject to Michigan sales tax from also having to pay the Tribal tax.

+h.
+Resolution #17- - , adopting amendments to add a service tax, to update the definition of Tax Department per Resolution # 06-0510-32, to add the definition of cultural activities per Chapter 1 of the Tax Regulations, to add the tax exemption of casual and isolated transactions, and to fix grammatical errors, typos, and formatting.

 2.02.
 Amendment.
-This ordinance may be amended by the Tribal Council in accordance with the Constitution, the Administrative Procedures Act – Ordinance, and any rules set forth governing amendment of laws of the Little River Band of Ottawa Indians.
+This Ordinance may be amended by the Tribal Council in accordance with the Constitution, the Administrative Procedures Act Ordinance, and any rules set forth governing amendment of laws of the Little River Band of Ottawa Indians.

 2.03.
 Severability Clause.
-If any provision of this ordinance or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this ordinance which can be given effect without the invalid provision or application, and to this end the provisions of this ordinance are severable.
+If any provision of this Ordinance or its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this Ordinance which can be given effect without the invalid provision or application, and to this end the provisions of this Ordinance are severable.

 2.04.
 Repeal.
 This Ordinance may be repealed in accordance with the Administrative Procedures Act – Ordinance and any rules set forth governing repeal of laws of the Little River Band of Ottawa Indians.

 Article III.
-Definitions
+Definitions.

 3.01.
 Definitions.
-For purposes of the taxes covered by this ordinance, certain terms are defined in this Article.
+For purposes of the taxes covered by this Ordinance, certain terms are defined in this Article.
 The word shall is always mandatory and not merely advisory.